-However, our survey found significant variation:
+However, our survey found significant variation in women's experience of diagnosis:

-- 41 per cent were not signposted to a charity or patient support organisation. - 26 per cent felt they were not given enough time to discuss their diagnosis. - 39 per cent said that a Clinical Nurse Specialist was not present when they got their diagnosis.
+- 26 per cent were not told in private. - 33 per cent were not signposted to a charity or patient support organisation. - 25 per cent felt they were not given enough time to discuss their diagnosis. - 28 per cent said that a Clinical Nurse Specialist or Macmillan nurse was not present when they got their diagnosis. .

-100 per cent of those surveyed reported they had access to a specialist cancer nurse, but 25 per cent said their specialist nurse was not always available to them.
+96 per cent of those surveyed reported they had access to a specialist cancer nurse, but 19 per cent said that their CNS was not always available when they wanted to speak to them.